 Regional groups are not the only blocs active at the United Nations.
 The Non-Aligned Movement (NAM), founded in 1967 as a group seeking a middle course between the Western and Eastern blocs of the Cold War, rapidly became an active body for the coordination of action at the United Nations for developing countries.
 While its importance has diminished since the end of the Cold War, it is still active on numerous issues at the United Nations.
 The Group of 77 (G-77) was founded in 1964 as a coordinating body to protect the economic interests of small and developing countries.
-With 134 members, it is the largest United Nations bloc, though coordination among members is fairly loose.
+With 134 members, the G-77 is the largest United Nations bloc, though coordination among members is fairly loose.

-Blocs usually attempt to form a consensus among members, allowing them to act as a cohesive group.
-The effectiveness of any given bloc in exerting its positions in the General Assembly depends upon its ability to form a consensus among its own members and then get its members to vote accordingly.
-These acts of compromise form the basis of United

-Nations politics and often occur within the various caucusing groups.
+Blocs often attempt to form a consensus among members, allowing them to act as a cohesive group.
+The effectiveness of any given bloc in exerting its positions in the General Assembly depends upon the bloc's ability to form a consensus among its own members and then get its members to vote accordingly.
+These acts of compromise form the basis of United Nations politics and often occur within the various caucusing groups.
 They also form the starting points for debate in the larger United Nations body.

 Bloc politics have changed considerably over time.
-Some regional blocs are still coherent, like the Nordic countries, while others, like the Western European and Others Group, lack continuing cohesion.
+Some blocs are still coherent, like the Nordic countries, while others, like the Western European and Others Group, lack continuing cohesion.
 In general, their viability as a political tool is diminishing, and blocs are falling out of use as a predictable measure of votes.
-Often, blocs get together to draft resolutions which will begin the discussion in the larger body, but ultimately, each Member State will usually vote in its own interest, regardless of its bloc memberships.
-Further complicating the issue of bloc politics is that States may be part of multiple blocs with diverging or competing interests.
+Often, blocs get together to draft resolutions which will begin the discussion in the larger body, but ultimately, each Member State will usually vote in its own interest, regardless of bloc memberships.
+States may be part of multiple blocs with diverging or competing interests, which further complicates the issue.